Lê Huỳnh Đức: Coach/Manager

 Lê Huỳnh Đức began coaching during his time with East Asian Bank football club, where he also worked as assistant manager.
-He continued in this role with Đà Nẵng F.C. until his promotion to Manager in 2008.
+He continued in this role with SHB Da Nang until his promotion to Manager in 2008.
 The next year, he was nominated as assistant manager of Vietnam's national football team by Manager Calisto.
 Huỳnh Đức once again made history when he was named the V-League's Best Coach of the Month in March 2009, becoming the youngest coach to win the award.
 He received the same award in April and May of the same year, becoming the first coach ever to win the award for three consecutive months.
-His coaching is credited with helping SHB Đà Nẵng emerge as champions in the 2009 V-League and at the Vietnamese Cup in the same year.
+His coaching is credited with helping SHB Da Nang emerge as champions in the 2009 V-League and at the Vietnamese Cup in the same year.